 For a conventional loan, what MI coverages are required under the Fannie Mae HFA Preferred program used by NC Home Advantage Mortgage™?

 The required coverage for Fannie Mae’s HFA Preferred product used for NC Home Advantage Mortgage™ conventional loans are as follows based on Loan to Value.
 18% (95.01%-97%), 16% (90.01-95%), 12% (85.01% - 90%), 6% (80.01 -85%).

 My borrower is using the NC Home Advantage Mortgage™.
 How do I calculate the down payment assistance (DPA) loan amount?

-Once you determine the loan amount for your borrower, calculate the DPA by multiplying the first mortgage loan amount by 3% if it is a conventional loan or by either 3% or 5% if it is an FHA, VA or USDA loan, depending on which DPA option is selected.
+Once you determine the loan amount for your borrower, calculate the DPA by multiplying the first mortgage loan amount by 3%.
 For example, if your sales price is $135,000, and your first mortgage amount is $130,000 for a conventional loan, eligible for a 3% DPA, then your DPA amount is $3,900 (3% of $130,000).
-If your loan amount changes, your DPA will be adjusted accordingly so that it does not exceed 3% of the loan amount for a conventional loan or either 3% or 5% of the loan amount for a government loan (FHA, VA or USDA) depending on the original DPA option selected.
+If your loan amount changes, your DPA will be adjusted accordingly so that it does not exceed 3% of the loan amount.

 My borrower is currently locked in for an NC Home Advantage Mortgage™ loan using an FHA-insured loan but wants to change the loan type to USDA.
 Can I do that and keep the same interest rate and expiration date?